MathCancer/PhysiCell/documentation/Quickstart.md

 The preferred way to use PhysiCell on Windows is to install MinGW64, a minimal version of GCC that supports OpenMP (on a 64-bit computer).

+1) If you have followed the MinGW64 [installation instructions from PhysiCell v1.8.0 or before](http://mathcancer.blogspot.com/2016/01/PrepWindowsForCoding.html), we recommend that you uninstall (delete) everything from it and remove what you added to your system PATH environment variable.
+However, if you prefer, you can probably leave everything as is and the following steps should override your previous installation.

-1) From [msys2.org](https://www.msys2.org), follow steps 1-4 (stopping before step 5).
+2) From [msys2.org](https://www.msys2.org), follow steps 1-4 (stopping before step 5).
 Click through the setup dialog, accepting the default suggestions.

-2) In the MSYS2 console terminal, copy/paste/execute the following command (a package manager to install MINGW64 and additional libraries):
+3) In the MSYS2 console terminal, copy/paste/execute the following command (a package manager to install MINGW64 and additional libraries):
 ```
 $ pacman -S mingw-w64-x86_64-binutils mingw-w64-x86_64-gcc mingw-w64-x86_64-headers-git  mingw-w64-x86_64-gcc-libs mingw-w64-x86_64-libwinpthread-git mingw-w64-x86_64-winpthreads-git mingw-w64-x86_64-lapack mingw-w64-x86_64-openblas mingw-w64-x86_64-libxml2 mingw-w64-x86_64-bzip2 git make
 ```